 - Place the cake back in the fridge to leave the glaze to set further.

-*You will most likely have too much glaze.
-However, when it comes to glazing it is better to have a little too much since part of it will always flow of the cake again, even it you cooled it perfectly.
-If you've got a lot left over you can set them in little moulds or on a tray and cut them in pieces.
-Because of the strawberry juice this jelly is also very taste without cake!
+**You will most likely make too much glaze.
+However, when it comes to glazing it is better to have a little too much since some will always flow of the cake again.
+If you have a lot of left overs you can set them in little moulds or on a tray and cut them in pieces.
+It makes a very tasty strawberry jelly!
 Alternatively you can store it in the fridge for at least a week.
 Just re-heat it when you need it again to glaze another cake.